Bye bye Google, hello Alphabet

 The structural overhaul, announced in August, is intended to separate the company’s core businesses from ventures such as the driverless cars, glucose-monitoring contact lenses and Internet-connected high-altitude balloons.

-Google’s Sidewalk Labs, a company dedicated to coming up with technologies to improve urban city infrastructure such as a free WiFi program, will also be a part of the Alphabet business.
+Google’s Sidewalk Labs, a company dedicated to coming up with technologies to improve urban city infrastructure such as a free WiFi programme, will also be a part of the Alphabet business.

 The core businesses will be called Google and operate as a wholly-owned subsidiary of Alphabet.
-Sundar Pichai will head Google.
+Sunday Pica will head Google.

 Alphabet will be run by Google co-founder Larry Page and each of its businesses will have its own chief executive.